 Healthy and low-risk pregnancy

-- The majority of pregnancies are considered low-risk and you have the option of midwifery or physician care at Seattle OB/GYN.
+- The majority of pregnancies are considered low-risk and you have the option of physician care at Seattle OB/GYN.

 - All of our providers aim to have a safe vaginal delivery.